youssef3332-a11y/Dining-_Philosophers_Problem/README.md

 -if you want to remove the files created you can execute the following command ```make clean``` , this command will delete all the files except the source code.
 *here is a demo on how the use the make file*

+> **⚠ Important:**
+> The Makefile provided in this repository is designed to work on **Linux** or **Kali Linux**, which are Unix-like operating systems.
+It may not function correctly on other operating systems as the program work with the pthread library which is not a build-in library and difficult to install.